 Ric joined Humanist Canada in 2016, became a Humanist Officiant in 2017 and joined the Humanist Canada board in 2019.
 The son of refugees, Ric came to Canada in 1957.
 A fascination with computing, Ric has spent 40 years working with organizations around the world, implementing leading-edge systems that prepare them for the information age we live in today.
 Ric has assisted companies such as Ford, Intel, and NASA and cities like New York, Boston, and Baltimore in leveraging technology to improve their efficiencies and meet evolving customer needs.
 Ric is a believer in life-long learning.
 His goal is to refocus Humanist Canada’s message and mission so more Canadian Humanists following their values will be compelled to join the organization.
 He lives in Ottawa and enjoys travel, music, art and architecture, and cycling the bike paths of the nation’s capital.

-Donna Harris is a lifelong Winnipeger, born to a working class family in 1962.
-Her father Donald was a delivery driver for the Winnipeg Tribune newspaper.
-Her mother Irene packaged school pictures at Jostens.
-After high school, Donna began her career at the Western Canada Lottery Foundation, working her way from a clerk typist to the retailer lottery trainer for all of Manitoba.
-After 10 years there, Donna went back to school, earning a Master’s Degree in English Literature, only to end up back in gaming.
-She joined the Manitoba Lotteries Foundation in 1997, where she’s held various roles in the HR Division over the last 23 years.
+Donna Harris is a lifelong Winnipeger.
+She has a Master’s Degree in English Literature and is employed by the Manitoba Lotteries Foundation in the Human Resources Division.
 Donna has always seen herself as a true Canadian mixture – Indigenous and Metis on her mother’s side, and English and Scottish on her father’s.
 Some of each, but not truly belonging to either.
 The residential school that her mother attended robbed her of any Indigenous culture or heritage that might have been passed down.
 Learning more about this heritage as an adult has made Indigenous issues extremely important to her, especially considering the impact of that damage and trauma on most Indigenous Canadians.
-Her parents were Roman Catholic, but in name…

 Sassan has been a Humanist ever since learning at young age that an egalitarian society must, by its very nature, be both secular and inclusive.
 He joined Humanist Canada in 2014 and performs bilingual Humanist ceremonies as an Officiant in southern Ontario.
-He takes an active role on social media and wedding forums to spread awareness of Humanism, the importance of ceremonies in our lives, and the freedom in Ontario to be married by an Officiant of your choice.
-His goal is to help every Canadian live their life freely and in accordance with their own values and belief without being compelled to participate in religious rituals or being restricted in their freedom by religious institutions to which they don’t even belong.
+He is publicly active to spread awareness of Humanism, the importance of ceremonies in our lives, and the freedom in Ontario to be married by an Officiant of your choice.
 An electrical engineer, Sassan is also the father of two children, a lifelong student of language and literature and an accomplished photographer.